oooyiyangc/resume-website/content/post/apg/index.md

 [^4]: Note that the sharp increase in the secondary sector share could be a result from the decline in the primary sector, since they need to add up to 100%.
 But if the decline in the primary sector were the sole driver of this movement, we would also see a big increase in the tertiary sector, which is not really the case here.
 This suggests that at least some fraction of this big increase in the secondary sector is real.

 There can be multiple ways to explain how China attained a high level of growth in the industrial sector in the 50s and continued in the 60s.
-First, the data is flawed and there are huge mismeasurements.
-There is a collection of literature that discusses this.
+First, the data could be flawed and there could be huge mismeasurements.
+There is a collection of literature that discusses this, so I won’t expand this here.
 Second, if we believe the data is telling the truth–the structural transformation was already starting to take place before either opening up or the Household Responsibility System (HRS)[^5]–then we may want to give some credit to the central planning that took place in the 50s and 60s.

 [^5]: See [wikipedia]().
 Also [Lin (1988)](https://www.jstor.org/stable/1566543) is a highly-cited paper discussing HRS.